-- 3.34.
+- 3.32.
 Excess positions authorized under Section 4C must be used to hold positions that facilitate client transactions.
 However, the SFC will not require that they be used in relation to a particular client transaction, or a particular client.
 Similarly, the SFC will not impose any limitation on the order in which excess positions are used.
-Example 1 in Appendix 1 further illustrates how excess positions may be used. - 3.35.
+Example 1 in Appendix 1 further illustrates how excess positions may be used. - 3.33.
 The SFC will expect Exchange Participants/their affiliates to evidence the use of their excess positions.
-To this end, the SFC will expect authorized Exchange Participants/affiliates to submit regular reports (normally on a quarterly basis) providing the following information: - (1) the amount of excess used; - (2) the type of clients involved; - (3) a general description of the nature of the client transactions including their notional and market values; and - (4) an overall description of the positions they have taken, but not details in relation to each client on an individual basis. - 3.36.
+To this end, the SFC will expect authorized Exchange Participants/affiliates to submit regular reports confirming: - (1) the amount of excess used; - (2) the type of clients involved; - (3) a general description of the nature of the client transactions including their notional and market values; and - (4) an overall description of the positions they have taken, but not details in relation to each client on an individual basis. - 3.34.
 Excess positions authorized under Section 4D must be used solely for index arbitrage activities.
 Please refer to Example 2 in Appendix 1 which illustrates how excess positions may be used for index arbitrage activities.
 The SFC will expect Exchange Participants/their affiliates to evidence the use of their excess positions.
-To this end, the SFC will expect authorized Exchange Participants/affiliates to submit regular reports (normally on a quarterly basis) providing the following information:
+To this end, the SFC will expect authorized Exchange Participants/affiliates to submit regular reports confirming:

-- (1) the amount of excess used; - (2) a general description of the size of the stock index derivatives positions used for index arbitrage activities; - (3) details of the stock portfolio established; and - (4) the daily risk position of the entire index arbitrage portfolio containing the stock index derivatives positions and the stock positions. - 3.37.
+- (1) the amount of excess used; - (2) a general description of the size of the stock index derivatives positions used for index arbitrage activities; - (3) details of the stock portfolio established; and - (4) the daily risk position of the entire index arbitrage portfolio containing the stock index derivatives positions and the stock positions. - 3.35.
 Excess positions authorized under Section 4E must be used for asset management purposes.
 The SFC will expect asset managers to evidence the use of excess positions.
-To this end, the SFC will expect the asset manager authorized to submit regular reports (normally on a quarterly basis) providing details of the following: - (1) the amount of the excess positions used for its management; - (2) the total number of futures positions held by each of the funds under its management; and - (3) the notional value of futures positions as a percentage relative to the fund size for each of the funds under its management. - 3.38.
-For excess positions authorized under Section 4F, the authorized Clearing Participant will be holding the excess positions for its clearing client that has been authorized by the SFC under Sections 4C or 4D or 4E.
-To this end, the SFC will expect the Clearing Participant to submit regular reports (normally on a quarterly basis) providing details of the amount of the excess positions used for clearing its client's positions.
-Since a clearing client can only appoint one Clearing Participant to carry its position the information should be readily available to the Clearing Participant. - 3.39.
-The SFC will normally require reports mentioned above to be submitted within two weeks of the end of the relevant quarter.
+To this end, the SFC will expect the asset manager authorized to submit regular reports providing details of the following: - The amount of excess used for each of the funds under its management; - The total number of futures positions held by each of the funds under its management; and - The notional value of futures positions as a percentage relative to the fund size for each of the funds under its management - 3.36.
+The SFC will normally require reports mentioned above to be submitted quarterly within two weeks of the end of the relevant quarter.
 However, more frequent or additional reporting requirements may be required in individual cases as necessary.